 Answer: You'll get the most benefit from raw garlic.
 Eating garlic is a great way to boost your health.
 Heating garlic or putting it in a recipe can change its pH balance.
 The enzymes from the allicin, need a few minutes to start working, so let it sit after you mince, crush or chop it.
 But if you choose to cook it, don't heat it above 140°F. Another secret is to let the peeled garlic sit for about 10 minutes before cooking.
-The exposure to oxygen apparently triggers a chemical reaction that produces anticarcinogens.
+Exposure to oxygen apparently triggers a chemical reaction that produces anticarcinogens.
 Cooking garlic diminishes its vitamin content significantly.
-Vitamins B and C in garlic are water soluble, so they are easily destroyed during food preparation, especially cooking.
+Vitamins B and C in garlic are water-soluble, so they are easily destroyed during food preparation, especially cooking.
 Since boiling reduces vitamins, especially vitamin C , the National Institutes of Health suggests that steaming and shortening cooking times may help preserve the vitamin C in garlic.
-Vitamin K is fat soluble so cooking will not affect it.
+Vitamin K is fat-soluble so cooking will not affect it.

-Although minerals cannot be broken down, cooking garlic may leach out some of the manganese, calcium and other minerals.
+Although minerals cannot be broken down, cooking garlic may leach out some of the manganese, calcium, and other minerals.
 The Linus Pauling Institute reports that heating garlic cloves whole or immediately after crushing can destroy the sensitive enzyme (alliinase) in garlic that is responsible for producing allicin.
 However, the health benefits can be partially conserved by crushing garlic and allowing it to stand for 10 minutes prior to cooking.
 That gives the enzyme time to be released and for allicin to form.
 Once formed, allicin is relatively heat stable, according to NutritionFacts.org.

 What is Allicin ?

-Answer: The health benefits in garlic can be attributed to the compound that is responsible for its strong odor.
-When garlic is chopped, crushed, sliced or chewed, alliinase enzymes are activated and, through a series of conversions, form a sulfur phytonutrient called allicin.
+Answer: The health benefits of garlic can be attributed to the compound that is responsible for its strong odor.
+When garlic is chopped, crushed, sliced, or chewed, alliinase enzymes are activated and, through a series of conversions, form a sulfur phytonutrient called allicin.
 Allicin is an organosulfur compound obtained from garlic, a species in the family Alliaceae. ...
 When fresh garlic is chopped or crushed, the enzyme alliinase converts alliin into allicin, which is responsible for the aroma of fresh garlic.
 Chemical formula: C6H10OS2.
 The antioxidant properties of allicin in garlic have been studied extensively for their potential benefit for chronic inflammatory diseases and effects on the cardiovascular system.
 Allicin is an oily, slightly yellow liquid that gives garlic its unique odor.
 It is a thioester of sulfenic acid and is also known as allyl thiosulfinate.
 Its biological activity can be attributed to both its antioxidant activity and its reaction with thiol-containing proteins.
 Produced in garlic cells, allicin is released upon disruption, producing a potent characteristic scent when garlic is cut or cooked.